Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Funding

 This work was partially funded by the Spanish Government MCIN/AEI/10.13039/501100011033/ through grants TED2021-132464B-I00 (PRODIGY), PID2022-142290OB-I00 (ESPADA), PRE2019-088472, and PREP2022-000165.
 The above grants are co-funded by European Union ESF, EIE, and NextGeneration funds.
+This work has also been partially supported by the European commission under SHASAI (Secure Hardware and Software for AI Systems, Grant agreement ID 101225866) project.